Rail transportation safety investigation R24D0070

 The occurrence

-On 29 September 2024, at approximately 1733 Eastern Daylight Time, a VIA Rail Canada Inc. (VIA Rail) train was backing up eastward when it passed a stop signal without authorization and damaged a main track switch at the entrance to the Victoria Bridge in Montreal (Quebec).
-At the same time, a CN freight train traveling westbound on the same track came to a stop approximately 1700 feet from the tail of the VIA Rail train.
+On 29 September 2024, at approximately 1733 Eastern Daylight Time, VIA Rail Canada Inc. passenger train P06431-29 (VIA 64) was shoving eastward at a speed of approximately 10 mph when it passed a signal displaying a Stop indication without authorization at Mile 72.3 of the Canadian National Railway Company (CN) St-Hyacinthe Subdivision.
+The train came to a stop approximately 1500 feet past the signal when it ran through a main-track switch at the entrance to Victoria Bridge in Montréal, Quebec.
+A CN freight train (CN 321) travelling westward on the same track came to a stop approximately 1700 feet behind the tail end of VIA 64.
+There was no collision or derailment, and there were no injuries.

 Investigation information